 Under the Sea Sandwiches

-For a mermaid, ocean or other underwater-themed party, make fish-filled tea sandwiches.
+For a mermaid, ocean or another underwater-themed party, make fish-filled tea sandwiches.

 - Mix canned tuna with a small amount of mayonnaise and relish or chopped pickles.